 - They need to have a place to poke a small (1″) safety pin through and hold on securely.

 - It’s fun to attach a small label with who the swap was received from on it.
+Click to go to our template page.
+The template page has instructions on how to use our Word Doc.
 Click here for a Word document you can use.
 It’s best to download and save to your computer before editing.
-Click to go to our template page.

 - Do NOT use any food (noodles, dog biscuits, nuts or seeds, etc) or candy as part of your swap.
 It either dissolves or gets eaten by bugs later on.
 Campers also eat the candy or chew on the gum.
 We are horribly worried that someone is going to choke on a big wad of gum while running around camp.